AshurAxelR/JParsedown/mdtool/readme.md

 ## Built-in Templates and Styles

-MDTool comes with a set of templates and styles located in `templates` folder.
+MD tool comes with a set of templates and styles located in `templates` folder.

 ### Templates